MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security-solutions-content.md

 AWS organizations that use Azure Active Directory (Azure AD) for Microsoft 365 or hybrid cloud identity and access protection can quickly and easily [deploy Azure AD for AWS accounts](aws-azure-ad-security.yml), often without additional cost.

 Other Microsoft security components can integrate with Azure AD to provide additional security for AWS accounts.
 Microsoft Defender for Cloud Apps backs up Azure AD with session protection and user behavior monitoring.
+Microsoft Defender for Cloud helps proactively strengthen security for AWS environment without any agents and provides threat protection to AWS workloads.
 Microsoft Sentinel integrates with Azure AD and Defender for Cloud Apps to detect and automatically respond to threats against AWS environments.

 These Microsoft security solutions are extensible and have multiple levels of protection.
 Organizations can implement one or more of these solutions along with other types of protection for a full security architecture that protects current and future AWS deployments.